-Summary of significant accomplishments and corporate developments for the period ended March 31, 2023
+Summary of significant accomplishments and corporate developments for the year ended June 30, 2023

 A 6,852 m drill program was completed at Murphy Lake which confirmed the presence of altered graphite and sulphide brittle faults with anomalous radioactivity highlighting the prospectivity of the property.
 Geochemical analyses of drill core are pending.